How to automate document signing using helper tools (middleware)

 For HelloSign

-Make sure your document template is ready in HelloSign with all the places for information and signatures defined.
+First, make sure your document template is ready in HelloSign.
+You need all the signature fields and data spots marked out.

-In your middleware workflow (Zap), add a HelloSign action step right after the webhook trigger.
+In your middleware workflow (your Zap), add a HelloSign action step right after the webhook trigger.

 Choose the action “Send Signature Request From Template”.